As an Amazon Associate I earn from qualifying purchases.

 Instructions

-- In a large bowl, use your hands to combine the flour, and Flora unsalted vegan butter, making sure to massage all the clumps of shortening into the flour.
-I usually continuously rub my hands in a back and forth motion to feel that all the butter particles have been broken up.
+- In a large bowl, use your hands to combine the 2 ½ cups of flour, and unsalted vegan butter, making sure to massage all the clumps of shortening into the flour.
+I usually continuously rub my hands in a back and forth motion to feel that all the vegan butter particles have been broken up.
+If the dough feels like it’s too wet and sticky, try adding in a little more flour by the tablespoon.
 When it seems that they're well-combined, mix in the baking powder.

 - Dissolve the salt in hot water and pour 2/3 of it into the flour mixture, mix in with your hands.
 Add the rest of the water if there are still loose flour particles - I sometimes need to add another 1/2 tsp of water to make sure it all sticks.
 Beware, though, it should be smooth, not sticky.